Glatzli/model_comparison_codes/README.md

   	-> is that somehow possible with an xarray dataset, not only with tiff? or is saving geopot height of each model as .tiff the easiest?

+  	Use xDEM: Problem:
+  	ValueError: Surface fit and rugosity require the same X and Y resolution ((0.004166666666666668, 0.004166666666666669) was given).
+This was required by: ['slope']
+  	-> would need same resolution in x and y!

 - compute VHD: for spatial extent